 “Worldwide Choppers” is a multilingual track that includes rap verses in English, Danish, and Turkish, produced by Michael Summers (also known as seven).

-Turkish lyrics are by Turkish rapper Ceza and Danish lyrics are by Danish rapper U$O.
+Turkish lyrics are by Turkish rapper Ceza, and Danish lyrics are by Danish rapper U$O.

 Other Rappers like Busta Rhymes, Yelawolf, Twista, D-Loc, JL of B.Hood, and Twisted Insane are all featured in the single.